rickardp/splitstream/README.md

 [![PyPi downloads](https://img.shields.io/pypi/dm/splitstream.svg)](https://pypi.python.org/pypi/splitstream/)
 ![Bindings](https://img.shields.io/badge/bindings-C%20%7C%20Python-lightgrey.svg)

-This is a C library with Python bindings that will help you split continuous streams of non-delimited XML documents or JSON objects/arrays.
+This is a C library with Python bindings that will help you split continuous streams of non-delimited XML documents or [JSON](http://json.org) and [UBJSON](http://ubjson.org) objects/arrays.
 Instead of using regular expressions or other forms of string matching, the approach is to implement a basic tokenizer and element depth parser to detect where the document ends, without relying on the existence of specific elements, delimiters or length prefix.

 The library is written in C and provides bindings for Python (supports Python 2.6+ and Python 3 as well as PyPy).